HamishPayne/CODE-WORDS/Classroom/Week-12/readme.md

 While we were presenting our work Karen (incredibely quickly) worked on finishing the website which was live by the end of the class.

 ## MAJOR PROJECT
 This week I worked in finishing my sketch before our final class.
 I added in the background imagery and tweaked the movement of the objects to ensure the text scrolled at a good speed for reading.
-I added a particle class which created small floating dots to the background to further communicate the idea of it being a digital utopia, I feel that they give a sense of endless space and a dreamlike look and feel.
+I added a particle class which created small floating dots to the background to further communicate the idea of it being a digital utopia, I feel that they give a sense of endless space and a dream like look and feel.
 I used a pixelated gradient for the background to further communicate the sense of a digital space in contrast to the natural objects in the foreground.

 ``` //
 class Particle {